hacks-guide/Guide_Wii/docs/hu_HU/modmii.md

 :::

 When using ModMii, it is important to note that it will generate a custom guide for you depending on the options that you select.
-For this reason, this guide will not be focused on how to mod your console, as ModMii handles that function.
+Emiatt ez az útmutató nem fog arra összpontosítani, hogy hogyan moddold a konzolod, mivel a ModMii kezeli ezt a funkciót.
 Instead, it will be a quick start guide show you how to effectively use it with the most common options.

 ## Installing ModMii